Applications are now closed

-If you submitted an application in March 2020, due to restrictions implemented relating to the Covid-19 virus, we ask you to to please bear with us during these challenging times.
+If you have submitted an application in May 2020, due to restrictions implemented relating to the Covid-19 virus, we ask you to to please bear with us during these challenging times.

 As a small team, we are working hard to request and receive relevant references and supporting information for the Trustees, and to purchase and organise deliveries where grants have been agreed and goods can be ordered.